Older Home Insurance: Challenges, Costs & How to Get Coverage

 Storm shutters / impact windows Up to 25% in high-risk zones $3,000 - $12,000

-Always notify your insurer after completing major upgrades and provide documentation (permits, contractor invoices).
-Rate adjustments don't happen automatically.
-For more ways to cut costs, see our guide on cheap home insurance strategies.
+Always notify your insurer after completing major upgrades and provide documentation (permits, contractor invoices, completion certificates).
+For more ways to cut costs, see our guides on cheap home insurance strategies and 17 ways to lower your home insurance premium.

 Smart Savings Made Simple!